Email your submission

 Submissions are now closed

 The ACT Human Rights Commission promotes the human rights and welfare of all people living in the ACT.

-The Charter also explains how clients can contact the Commission if they are unhappy with a decision, and how people can give feedback, or complain if things go wrong.
+The Commission’s client services charter 2023-2025 is about how the Commission should treat clients.
+The charter also explains how clients can contact the Commission if they are unhappy with a decision, and how people can give feedback, or complain if things go wrong.

 Every three years, the Commission is required to ask the community for feedback on its Charter.

 The Commission sought community feedback on its previous client services charter.
 Comments are now closed.
 The feedback is outlined in a Listening Report published in early 2023 and is reflected in the current charter.

 Share your submission

 The Charter is available on this YourSay page and on the Human Rights Commission website here.